colinfang/MiniLogging.jl/Readme.md

 ## Overview

-This package provides a basic hierarchical logging system that is similar to Python logging package.
+This is a Julia equivalent of Python logging package.
+It provides a basic hierarchical logging system.

 ## Why another logging package?